 Tests done to identify the cause of vasculitis include cryoglobulins, antineutrophil cytoplasmic antibodies (ANCA), hepatitis B and C antibodies, C3 and C4 levels, rheumatoid factor, blood cultures, and serum and urine protein electrophoresis.
 Other tests are done as needed to identify clinically suspected causes of vasculitis.

 Treatment of the cause when possible

-Drug options include colchicine, hydroxychloroquine, dapsone, or a short course of low-dose corticosteroids as needed
+Initial drug options include colchicine, hydroxychloroquine, dapsone, or a short course of low-dose corticosteroids as needed

 Treatment of cutaneous vasculitis is first directed at any identified cause when possible (eg, hepatitis C causing cryoglobulinemia).
 If no cause is identified and vasculitis is limited to the skin, treatment is minimal and conservative.
 Colchicine, hydroxychloroquine, dapsone, or a short course of low-dose corticosteroids can be tried.

-Rarely, stronger immunosuppressants (eg, azathioprine, methotrexate) are used, particularly if lesions ulcerate or if corticosteroids must be taken indefinitely to control symptoms.
+Sometimes, stronger immunosuppressants (eg, azathioprine, methotrexate) are used, particularly if lesions ulcerate or if corticosteroids must be taken indefinitely to control symptoms.